ABI-Software/ABIBook/PMR/PMR-exposing-fieldml.rst

 For more information on these settings, please see the cmgui documentation.

 .. note::
-   The specifics of these RDF and JSON files are a work in progress, and are likely to change with each new version of the Zinc viewer plugin or the PMR2 software.
+   The specifics of these RDF and JSON files are a work in progress, and may change with each new version of the Zinc viewer plugin or the PMR2 software.

 Creating the exposure in the Physiome Model Repository